Meaticus22/Meaticus22/README.md

 ### Hi, my name is Meaticus 👋
 I'm a student right now, but my ultimate goal is to be a developer!

-I mostly taught myself how to use Python, Java, Go, and Swift.
+I mostly learning on how to use Python, Java, Go, and Swift.
 But I consider myself a polyglot programmer because I am fluent in many different languages.

 My biggest projects so far have been has been [nothing] | As I develop I will create stuff
 - 🔭 I'm currently working on how to make my own Brew installement Project